-1. Implementing powers shall be conferred on the Commission shall in order to issue a mandate to the Agency to draft TSIs and their amendments and to make the relevant recommendations to the Commission, on the basis of a clear justification of the need for a new or amended TSI and its impact on existing rules and technical specifications.
+1. Implementing powers shall be conferred on the Commission in order to issue a mandate to the Agency to draft TSIs and their amendments and to make the relevant recommendations to the Commission, on the basis of a clear justification of the need for a new or amended TSI and its impact on existing rules and technical specifications.
 Those implementing acts shall be adopted in accordance with the advisory procedure referred to in Article 48(2).
-The Committee referred to in Article 48 shall be kept regularly informed of the preparatory work on the TSIs.

-Each draft TSI shall be drawn up in the following stages.
+Each draft TSI shall be drawn up in the following stages: